 Nikki Crathorne (composer)

-Nikki Crathorne is currently the director music at St. Mary’s Elementary School and St. Roses Preschool.
+Nikki Crathorne is currently the director music at St. Mary’s Elementary School in Moscow, Idaho.
 She heads the Moscow All-City Elementary band program as well.
 Nikki has a great talent writing for elementary aged students as well as college marching bands!